lupyuen/lupyuen.github.io/src/iot.md

 NimBLE Porting Layer is a [__Portable Multitasking Library__](https://github.com/apache/mynewt-nimble/tree/master/porting/npl) that works on multiple operating systems: FreeRTOS, Linux, Mynewt, NuttX, RIOT.

-By calling NimBLE Porting Layer, our modded LoRaWAN Stack will run any of these operating systems (hopefully).
+By calling NimBLE Porting Layer, our modded LoRaWAN Stack will run on all of these operating systems (hopefully).

 [(More about NimBLE Porting Layer)](https://lupyuen.github.io/articles/sx1262#multithreading-with-nimble-porting-layer)

-TODO
+_Alright let's see the code!_

 Our Event Loop forever reads LoRa and LoRaWAN Events from an __Event Queue__ and handles them.